 It is highly unlikely that fast fashion brands will ever give us full transparency of their supply chains, but how accountable are we the in fast-fashion problem?
 Surely, if we fail to educate ourselves and take decisive action to change the way we shop, aren't we just as much to blame?

 Fast-fashion brands can deliver up to twelve collections each year, using poor quality fabrics and even cheaper labour.
 These huge supply chains are causing irreparable damage to our planet, it's ecosystems and communities of people.
 And what is more, much of this fast-fashion clothing will end up in landfill.

 Well, if you want to help break the cycle, and help the sustainable fashion movement, there is no better place to start.
-Education allows us to make more informed decisions.
-It teaches us what to look for when we go shopping.
+It allows us to make more informed decisions and teaches us what to look for when we go shopping.
 More crucially, it teaches us what to avoid.

-Are ready to embrace sustainable fashion and adopt some cruelty free, animal friendly fashion?
+Are you ready to embrace sustainable fashion and adopt some cruelty free, animal friendly fashion?
 Check out our top 7 recommended titles below.

 Wear No Evil: How to Change the World with Your Wardrobe